-Many drivers are using electronic logging devices and all drivers will be using them by December 31, 2017.
+All U.S. motorcoach drivers are now required to use electronic logging devices.
 These devices are tamper proof and keep strictly to the hours of service rules.
 The device can even show you how much driving time remains for your driver.
+There are also different hours of service rules for Mexico and Canada.